Structural Insulated Panels (SIPs) Vs. Insulated Concrete Forms (ICFs)

 SIP Foam Panels

 Extruded polystyrene (EPS), expanded polystyrene (EPS), polyisocyanurate (PIR) polyurethane, or (PUR) are used to make the foam panels for SIPs.
-With XPS and EPS foam, the foam and sheathing is pressure laminated together.
+There are similarities and differences between XPS and EPS foam.
+The foam and sheathing is pressure laminated together.
 With PIR and PUR, the liquid foam is injected and cured under high pressure.